-Astragalus has been used in Traditional Chinese Medicine for thousands of years, often in combination with other herbs, to strengthen the body.
+Astragalus has been used in Traditional Chinese culture for thousands of years, often in combination with other herbs, to strengthen the body.
 Astragalus has been found to slow formation of advanced glycation end products (AGEs) (1) and support learning and memory (2).
 Additionally, astragulus has been shown to aid in modulating insulin signaling in skeletal muscle.
 (3)

 Atractylodes (Rhizoma Atractylodis Macrocephalae)

-Atractylodes is an herb that has been used in Chinese herbal medicines for centuries.
+Atractylodes is an herb that has been used in Chinese herbal culture for centuries.
 Researchers have demonstrated significant inflammation-modulating activity of components extracted from Atractylodis macrocephalae in a study of mice suffering from ear edema.
 (4) In a related study , components in atractylodes (atractylenolide I and atractylenolide III) were found to exert inflammation-modulating effects by modulating production of TNF-alpha and NO. (5)

 San-Qi Ginseng (Radix Pseudoginseng)